Interstate 170 (Maryland)

 Interstate 170 (I-170) was the designation for a 2.3 mi freeway in Baltimore, Maryland, that currently carries U.S. Route 40 (US 40).
-The highway was originally envisioned as the eastern terminus of the Maryland portion of I-70, a major transcontinental route, and was later envisioned as a direct link between the Interstate and the western edge of Downtown Baltimore.
-However, with the loss of I-70 in Baltimore, the route was deleted as an Interstate.
-Disapproval of the remaining depressed highway by Baltimore citizens, as well as environmental groups, has earned it the common nicknames of "The Highway to Nowhere" and "The Ditch"; in addition, other names include the "Westside Freeway" and the "Franklin–Mulberry Expressway", both referring to its location in the city.
+The freeway was originally planned to be the eastern terminus of I-70 and, later, a link between I-70 and the west side of Downtown Baltimore.
+However, after the Baltimore portion of I-70 was canceled due to community opposition, the freeway was left disconnected from the Interstate system and its Interstate designation rescinded.
+Local citizens and environmental groups have given the freeway nicknames of "The Highway to Nowhere" and "The Ditch", the latter owing to its mostly below-grade construction; other names include the "Westside Freeway" and the "Franklin–Mulberry Expressway", both referring to its location in the city.
+Growing support for the freeway's removal has occurred over the last several years.

 Route description

 I-170 would have begun at a directional T interchange with I-70 where Baltimore Street and Amtrak's Northeast Corridor cross Gwynns Falls.
 The Interstate would have paralleled the north side of the railroad tracks through what is presently an industrial area.
-I-170 would have crossed Mulberry Street (eastbound US 40) and veered east through what are now parking lots for the West Baltimore station on MARC's Penn Line to seamlessly connect with the portion of I-170 that was constructed east of Pulaski Street.
+I-170 would have crossed Mulberry Street (eastbound US 40) and veered east through what are now parking lots for West Baltimore station on MARC's Penn Line to seamlessly connect with the portion of I-170 that was constructed east of Pulaski Street.
 The unconstructed freeway would have had an eastbound exit ramp to Mulberry Street and a westbound entrance ramp from Franklin Street (westbound US 40), with both ramps also having direct access to and from Monroe Street (southbound US 1).
 These ramps, which were partially constructed when the highway was built and torn down in 2010, would have connected US 1 with I-170 in the direction of I-70.

 The ramps from Mulberry Street and to Franklin Street to connect with the portion of I-170 that was completed are now part of US 40.
 The ramps merge with the uncompleted freeway under Fulton Avenue (northbound US 1).
 Originally beginning and ending at Pulaski Street, these ramps have since been truncated to a now-continuous Payson Street.
-US 40 heads east as a six-lane freeway in a cut between Mulberry Street and Franklin Street.
+US 40 heads east as a six-lane freeway in a cut between Mulberry and Franklin streets.
 Along the way, it passes under eight roadway bridges and two pedestrian bridges (Stricker Street and Carrollton Avenue).
 East of the Schroeder Street underpass, the freeway reduces to four lanes at the eastbound ramp to Mulberry Street and the westbound ramp from Franklin Street, which connect the freeway with Martin Luther King Jr. Boulevard.
-After US 40 passes over the boulevard, the freeway ends by merging with Mulberry Street and Franklin Street just west of their intersections with Greene Street, which heads south as Maryland Route 295 (MD 295).
+After US 40 passes over the boulevard, the freeway ends by merging with Mulberry and Franklin streets just west of their intersections with Greene Street, which heads south as Maryland Route 295 (MD 295).